koopjs/koopjs.github.io/_docs/usage/authorization.md

 // Koop has already added koop-output-geoservices (i.e. FeatureServer routes) by default
 // Add any other output plugins here

-// Configure the auth plugin by executing its exported function with requried args const auth = require('@koopjs/auth-direct-file')('pass-in-your-secret', `path/to/identity-store`)
+// Configure the auth plugin by executing its exported function with required args const auth = require('@koopjs/auth-direct-file')('pass-in-your-secret', `path/to/identity-store`)

 // Register any providers you want to omit from koop auth